Yuss76A/hangman/README.md

 ## Game Mechanics
 A flowchart detailing the game's mechanics was designed using [draw.io](https://app.diagrams.net/ "draw.io").
 Before diving into coding, I always draft a plan, sketching out the code structure, which is why I opted for the same method in my flowchart.
 You can view the flowchart by clicking the link below.

+This project began as a simple hangman game, a straightforward idea to create a fun and engaging word puzzle.
+However, as I delved deeper into the coding process, I found myself increasingly captivated by the possibilities for enhancement and creativity.
+Each day brought new ideas and innovations, transforming the game into something far richer and more complex than I initially anticipated.
+The accompanying flowchart illustrates this journey, highlighting how a basic hangman concept evolved into a more sophisticated and feature-rich experience with each iteration.

 [Game Flowchart](docs/flowchart/hangmandraw.png)

 ## Features